section-engineering-education/engineering-education/articles/pure-node-js-no-frameworks-or-packages/index.md

 One of the most influencing [reasons for Node.js popularity](/engineering-education/why-node-js-is-popular/) is the availability of diverse [open-source frameworks and libraries](/engineering-education/most-useful-nodejs-packages/).

-This is somebody else code.
+A package is somebody else code.
 It is developed to help the community solve day-to-day problems easily and quickly without writing many code setups, especially for a large app.

 Open-source codes, frameworks, external libraries, and packages are available for most programming languages.
 Therefore, you only need basic skills to write your application logic.
-However, one thing that makes Node.js unique.
+However, one thing makes Node.js unique.
 It exposes you to running the core Node.js barebones.
 With raw Node.js, you can learn and build apps from scratch with no frameworks.

 Let's take the example of building a Node.js server.
 In this case, you would use packages such as [Express.js](https://expressjs.com/) to create a server route and manage your HTTP server.
 Using such a framework is terrific.
 It makes your server easy to set up, scalable, and easy to manage.